jweleszczuk/NGS_Analysis_project/RAPORT.md

 # NGS_Analysis_project

 University project, neccesary to complete the course.
-It is based on data from NCBI SRA database.
-It has been created in 2010-10-12.
+It is based on data from NCBI SRA database, which has been created in 2010-10-12.

 ## 1. SRP003355 project

-Project was created by University of Michigan and was about Saccharomyces cerevisiae, which is a baker's yeast, brewer's yeast, budding yeast.
+Project was created by University of Michigan and was about Saccharomyces cerevisiae, which is a baker's yeast.

 ### 1.1 Aim of the project

 For this porpouse, the project with ID SRP003355, was reviewed.
 The aim of mentioned project was a collective linkage analysis to discover functional mutations in Saccharomyces cerevisiae by whole genome sequencing.

 ### 1.2 Project data:

 This SRA project consists of 3 repositories:

-- SRX025959: Yeast vac22, wild-type segregant pool
+- SRX025959: Yeast vac22, wild-type segregant pool [45]

-- SRX025958: Yeast vac6, mutant segregant pool
+- SRX025958: Yeast vac6, mutant segregant pool [46]

-- SRX025957: yeast vac6, wild-type segregant pool
+- SRX025957: yeast vac6, wild-type segregant pool [47]

-Each repository creating by sequencing on Illumina Genome Analyzer with WholeGenomeSequencing Strategy.
+Each repository creating by sequencing on Illumina Genome Analyzer with Whole Genome Sequencing Strategy.
 Read are the type of pair-end ones, random selected.

 ## 2. Steps of analysis:

-1. Downloading data from SRA repositorium - fastq-dump
+1. Downloading data from SRA repositorium - _fastq-dump_
-2. Downloading reference genome - wget
+2. Downloading reference genome - _wget_
-3. Quality control - fastqc + multiqc
+3. Quality control - _fastqc_ +_ multiqc_
-4. Indexing reference genome - hisat2
+4. Indexing reference genome - _hisat2_
-5. Mapping to reference genome - hisat2
+5. Mapping to reference genome - _hisat2_
-6. Conversion and indexing sam files - samtools
+6. Conversion and indexing sam files - _samtools_
-7. Aligment information - samtools + jupyter notebook
+7. Aligment information - _samtools _+ _jupyter notebook_
-8. Variant calling - bcftools
+8. Variant calling - _bcftools_
-9. Variant filter - vcftools
+9. Variant filter - _vcftools_
-10. Variant adnotaion - snpEff
+10. Variant adnotaion - _snpEff_
-11. Visualization - R and Python.
+11. Visualization - _R_ and _Python_.

 ### 2.1 Downloading data - SRA repositorium: